 One tool that courts use to determine which level of government has authority over a certain matter is known as the pith and substance test.
 The pith and substance test looks at the basic purpose and effect of a law to determine whether it falls within federal or provincial jurisdiction.

 Some of these constitutional principles appeared front and centre in the Supreme Court hearing about the Greenhouse Gas Pollution Pricing Act.
 This is the federal Act that puts a price on carbon – you may have heard it called a ‘carbon tax’.
 Three provinces, Alberta, Ontario, and Saskatchewan opposed the constitutionality of this Act, arguing that it falls within the provincial heads of power, specifically section 92(A) – provincial jurisdiction over natural resources.
 All three provinces went to their respective Courts of Appeal where the decisions were split, the Ontario and Saskatchewan Court of Appeals both found the Act to be constitutional while the Alberta Court of Appeal disagreed finding that the Act illegally infringes upon provincial jurisdiction.
-These cases were then appealed to the Supreme Court and the matter appeared in front of the Court in fall 2020.
+These cases were then appealed to the Supreme Court and in March 2021, the Supreme Court of Canada found the statute constitutional.

 Patrick J Monahan & Byron Shaw, Constitutional Law, 3d ed (Toronto: Irwin Law, 2013) at 10.